Rent vs Buy in Colorado (2026 Cost Analysis + Calculator)

 Property tax rate

-In simple terms, property tax is the annual government charge on your home's value.
 Colorado's 0.55% effective rate is one of the lowest in the country.
 This is the key reason Colorado's break-even is shorter than states with similar prices but higher taxes.
+It saves $625/month versus Illinois on the same $600K home.

 Appreciation rate

 Denver and Boulder have delivered 4% to 6% annually over the past decade.
 At 4%, a $600,000 home gains $24,000 in value per year.
-Buyers planning long holds benefit most from this compounding growth in Colorado's strong markets.
+Buyers planning long holds benefit most from this compounding growth.

 Rent growth trajectory

-In simple terms, rent growth is the annual rate your rent would increase.
 Denver metro rents grew 5% to 8% annually from 2020 to 2023, before moderating to 2% to 4%.
-Each year of rent growth narrows the gap the buyer needs to close.
+Each year of rent growth narrows the gap the buyer needs to close, shortening break-even.

 Time horizon

-In simple terms, this is how long you plan to stay.
 Colorado's $42,000 to $54,000 transaction costs require 5 or more years to recover through appreciation and equity.
-Under 4 years, the math rarely favors buying.
+Under 4 years, the math rarely favors buying anywhere in the state.

 Opportunity cost of down payment

-In simple terms, this is what your $120,000 down payment earns if invested in a diversified portfolio instead.
-At 7% annually, that is $8,400 per year.
-This cost counts against buying in years 1 to 4 before equity acceleration exceeds it.
+On a $120,000 down payment at 7% annually, that is $8,400 per year foregone.
+This cost counts against buying in years 1 to 4 before equity acceleration exceeds it in Colorado's appreciation environment.

-Enter your Denver, Colorado Springs, or Boulder price, current rent, and your county's tax rate to get a personalized break-even projection.
+Enter your Denver, Colorado Springs, or Boulder price and your county's tax rate for a personalized break-even projection.

 Frequently Asked Questions